 In the summer of 2013, all fish were captured and relocated from the main stem Salt River and agricultural ditches within the SRERP's Phase 1 construction area (Figure 1).
 The area was cut off from inflow by coffer dams and diversions and fully dewatered.
 Water was allowed back into the Salt River Phase 1 project area in October of 2013 following completion of the project's excavation and construction activities.
-Since re-watering of the salt River occurred, all fish currently present in the Salt River Phase 1 project area have emigrated from non-project sections of the Salt River and its connection to the Eel River Estuary.
+Since re-watering of the Salt River occurred, all fish currently present in the Salt River Phase 1 project area have emigrated from non-project sections of the Salt River and its connection to the Eel River Estuary.
 Additional Phase 2 reaches of channel were restored in 2014 and 2015 and underwent fish removal and dewatering.
 A multi-year monitoring of fish species presence and distribution within the Salt River completed project areas were initiated with monitoring site selection and fish capture and identification surveys in March of 2014.
 Subsequent fish surveys are conducted once monthly, from March to July/August, annually.

-The 15 sites on the Salt River restoration project area were selected for fish presence and distribution monitoring to represent the diversity of channel size and habitats in the main Salt River and estuary slough channels (Figure 1).
-Some of the 15 sites were also associated with constructed project habitat features such as in-channel large wood and a hump in the channel long profile referred to as a tidewater goby lift.
-In 2016, site #14 was abandoned due to its ability to hold water.
+The 11 sites for the low-tide spring-summer fish monitoring program on the Salt River restoration project area were selected for fish presence and distribution monitoring to represent the diversity of channel size and habitats in the main Salt River and estuary slough channels (Figure 1).
+Some of the 11 sites were also associated with constructed project habitat features such as in-channel large wood structures.

 Tidewater goby are listed under the federal Endangered Species Act and Salt River Phase 1 project permit conditions included the construction of habitat features for the benefit of tidewater goby.
 At several locations, a hump was constructed in the longitudinal profile of a reconstructed slough channel, and this feature, referred to as a goby lift, was placed to provide tidewater goby an area of muted tidal exchange.
 In previous years, fisheries monitoring sites 8 and 9 that receive muted tidal exchange associated with a project constructed goby lift, proved to be ideal habitat for tide water gobies where upwards of 70 individuals were captured with one seine pull.
-However, as of 2016 these sites have degraded because backwater environments are no longer sustained during low tide periods due to either the erosion of the goby lift or sedimentation behind the lift.
-Program biologists will need to address this situation and determine if these sites need to be abandoned and replaced with alternative sites.
+However, as of 2016 these sites have degraded due to either the erosion of the goby lift or sedimentation behind the lift, thus backwater environments are no longer sustained during low tide periods.
+Program biologists addressed this situation and determine that these sites are to be abandoned and a new site was identified in the southern slough network (#4) as an alternative site.

-The presence of juvenile salmonids was expected in the early spring months (March and April), given that previous years' sampling efforts proved their presence.
-A fall/winter salmonid sampling program for the same area sampled Coho from January to March of 2016.
+The presence of juvenile salmonids are expected in the early spring months (March and April), given their presence in previous years' sampling efforts.
+In 2017, predictively, juvenile salmonids were sampled in March and April.
+Additionally, a Salt River fall-winter salmonid sampling program sampled Coho from January to March each year.
 Restoration efforts appear to be benefiting this species.